unruledboy/WebFrontEndStack/README.md

 I could not find a really comprehensive diagram that shows the web front end technology stack, so I come up with my own version.

-There might be issues here and there, like the category, the individual ones, but the beautity is you can modify it as you want.
+There might be issues here and there, like the category, the individual ones, but the beauty is you can modify it as you want.

 You can have a graphical preview here (use mouse to move / zoom):